Executive Speakers and Panelists

-Executive Vice President and Chief Learning Officer, BNY Mellon University (BKU)
+Chief Learning Officer, BNY Mellon University (BKU)

 Dave DeFilippo leads BNY Mellon's learning and development strategy as part of the company's BK University, which is aimed at fostering an active and ongoing learning culture across the firm.
 His role includes enhancing leadership, technical skill and career development capabilities for BNY Mellon's globally distributed workforce more than 50,000 employees worldwide.
 DeFilippo also is a member of the company's operating committee and Corporate Social Responsibility Council.
 He joined BNY Mellon Asset Management from Bank of America, where he led learning and development for the wealth management business.
 Earlier, DeFilippo held learning leadership roles at Capital One Financial and Comcast.
 He began his career more than 20 years ago as a high school Spanish teacher and track coach.
 DeFilippo holds a doctor of education degree in work-based learning leadership from The Wharton School of the University of Pennsylvania.

 Director, Global Learning and Engagement